iankevinmcdonald/add-image-maps/README.md

   * Add the image to the desire page/post, and confirm it is "attached" (in the attachment edit screen or media list view), or
   * Make the image the page's featured images, or
   * Set the image as a header

-TODO SCREENS:
-* An image map in mid-edit
-* Attachment in the image library (might attach below)
-*

 ## Configuration options